 Is It Our Fault?

 Access to these benefits was largely desirable so companies used them as bait for us to pay for their luxury credit cards.
-Once we did, they realized there were way too many people in the programs to continue with the level of service they were previously offering.
+Once we did, they realized there were way too many people in the programs to continue with the previously offered level of service.
 They only had two choices: lower the level of service offered or limit the number of people who have access.
 Right now we’re in the space where the companies are trying to figure out the balance between keeping people happy and keeping shareholders happy.

 Where Are We Headed?